jutunen/custom-menu-wrapper/README.md

 ### close-submenus-on-heading-click

 Defines whether the submenus will be closed when the menu is closed by heading click.

+This attribute applies only when the menu is in click mode.

 Attribute value must be either 'true' or 'false'.